Tampa police questioning person in connection with shootings

 The person is not under arrest or in police custody, Dugan said.
 The police chief said authorities don't know if the gun was used in the killings.

-"We have to be very careful about what we release because this person may be completely innocent," Dugan said.

-He added: "I'm optimistic on this one but only time will tell.
+Dugan said the person "might be completely innocent," but added: "I'm optimistic on this one but only time will tell.
 We have a lot of work to do."

 Police wouldn't elaborate about why they think the person may be connected to the killings.